dpow/rubus-tools/README.md

 ### Status

-The Linux-host toolchain works on my machine.
-The Cygwin toolchain is in progress.
+The Linux-host toolchains targeting ARM and Mingw both work on my machine.
+The Windows-host toolchain is in progress.

 ### How To Use It